pfandie/go_cloud_auth/README.md

 ## What does

 `go_cloud_auth` makes assume roles easier.
-With multuple accounts it gets even more easier.
+With multiple accounts it gets even easier.
 No more struggle with messing around with multiple account_ids and different roles to assume.
 It even comes with it´s own basic MFA (HOTP/TOTP) generation.

 ## Installation